esmeraldahs/programmingchallenge/ReadMe.md

 # Programming Challenge

 ###### Hello PrestaCap, and welcome in this programming challenge
+###### My name is Esmeralda Hysenaj and below you can find notes and documentation regarding the tasks.

 In the solution named **ProgrammingChallenge**, you will find the solution for 2 out of 3 tasks. if you're wondering why 2, then the reason is i want to stand out :)